neo4j-partners/neo4j-generative-ai-google-cloud/README.md

     source /opt/conda/bin/activate ~/conda_env/$VENV
     python -m ipykernel install --user --name $VENV

-Then open the notebook at [notebook/notebook.ipynb](notebook/notebook.ipynb).
-Select  and run through that.
+## Notebook
+The notebook at [notebook/notebook.ipynb](notebook/notebook.ipynb) walks through prompts and tuning a model.
+You will need to run that before the UI.

+## UI
+To run the UI...

 ## Sample questions
 1. How many experts do we have on MS Word?